pirosikick/eslintrc-editor/docs/developer-guide/working-with-rules.md

 ## Rule Acceptance Criteria

-Because rules are highly personal (and therefore very contentious), the following guidelines determine whether or not a rule is accepted and whether or not it is on by default:
+Because rules are highly personal (and therefore very contentious), accepted rules should:

-* If the same rule exists in JSHint and is turned on by default, it must have the same message and be enabled by default.
-* If the same rule exists in JSLint but not in JSHint, it must have the same message and be disabled by default.
-* If the rule doesn't exist in JSHint or JSLint, then it must:
 * Not be library-specific.
 * Demonstrate a possible issue that can be resolved by rewriting the code.
 * Be general enough so as to apply for a large number of developers.
+* Not be the opposite of an existing rule.
+* Not overlap with an existing rule.

 ## Runtime Rules